-From an early age I was interested in Brtish wildlife and take great pleasure in bringing different animals and birds to life on paper.
+From an early age I was particularly interested in wildlife and take great pleasure in bringing different animals and birds to life on paper.
 I mainly work with watercolours, but I do also like working with other mediums: coloured pencils, inks, graphite and charcoal to gain a slightly different approach and representation of what I see.
-For me there is a challenge of working with a combination of different mediums
+For me there is a challenge in working with a combination of different mediums

-I use both a 'scope and binoculars to do my observational drawings.
-I do take photographs and use my own filming which can help in my final pieces.
+My constant search for creating a lively moment in nature in my work, involves long and often muddy walks, sometimes sitting very quietly and waiting to see what might turn up although I also plan some walks to a specific locations.
+I do use both a 'scope and binoculars to do my observational drawings and take photographs and use my own filming which can help in my final pieces.

 I do enjoy working from life as much as possible outside whatever the weather, though I admit to giving up once my fingers are too frozen to work, or I have got too wet in Britain’s very varied climate.
 Direct observational work gives me a fantastic insight into the wildlife I am inspired to draw and paint.

 If you are interested in viewing a particular piece of my work, visits are by prior appointment only, please contact me via my website or telephone to arrange a mutual time and date.